ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>Anyone who’s ever had to research and source technical B2B tooling is well-used to deciphering the pricing sections of products websites…</blockquote>

 <h3>3.
-Evaluating and applying Infrastructure as Code is not like compiling and deploying application code - <a href="https://medium.com/itnext/evaluating-and-applying-infrastructure-as-code-is-not-like-compiling-and-deploying-application-code-c5f9936ef23d" target="_blank" rel="noopener noreferrer">link</a></h3>
+I Asked This Kubernetes Question in Every Interview — And Here’s the Catch - <a href="https://medium.com/gitconnected/i-asked-this-kubernetes-question-in-every-interview-and-heres-the-catch-6d37cc7cb7a5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `ITNEXT`**
+✍️ **posted by `Level Up Coding`**

-<blockquote>Practices for building and deploying applications are not ideal for provisioning via Infrastructure as Code, due to critical differences.</blockquote>
+<blockquote>When I interview candidates, I prefer a real-world problem that demonstrates the candidate’s practical expertise with Kubernetes to be…</blockquote>

 <h3>4.
-How to Create a Perfect GCP Infrastructure with Terraform - <a href="https://medium.com/@alexandrumarius/how-to-create-a-perfect-gcp-infrastructure-with-terraform-d184c214bcdd" target="_blank" rel="noopener noreferrer">link</a></h3>
+Argo CD for Cluster Administration by Example (Part 1) - <a href="https://medium.com/@john-tucker/argo-cd-for-cluster-administration-by-example-part-1-861aea4b1ac4" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Alexandru Marius`**
+✍️ **posted by `John Tucker`**

-<blockquote>Introduction</blockquote>
+<blockquote>Exploring Argo CD with a focus on Kubernetes cluster administration, i.e., deploying infrastructure workloads, for a fleet of clusters.</blockquote>

 <h3>5.
 Bringing Amazon EKS Hybrid Nodes to life with Palette - <a href="https://medium.com/itnext/bringing-amazon-eks-hybrid-nodes-to-life-with-palette-584734449503" target="_blank" rel="noopener noreferrer">link</a></h3>